+Japanese knotweed is extremely difficult to kill with herbicides such as round up and the like, does anyone have any other ideas or herbicides in mind?
 I have a commercial property that has a bad case of this stuff that I can't get control of.
 I have at least 1000 square feet of this invasive plant and it keeps spreading.
 I useually run over it with a skid steer loader and knock it down and crush it but it comes right back.
 Round up does not seem to do anything and I look ridiculous with a little spray bottle of Round Up up against a towering wall of this weed.
+Any help?

 Short of agent orange, what are my defoliating options?
 I have a large open lot (45 x 100) in a major city.
 I need to spray something, lay something, chant something or light something that will insure that I do not have a repeat of last years 7' high weed-forest. [more inside]

 Page: 1 2